cumbala/cluster/README.md

 ## Testing
 Tested on both `merlin` and `eva` servers.
 This can be built on macOS, but `valgrind` will not work.
 Most work done in CLion connected to WSL Ubuntu 20.04.
 You can run tests on your machine by using `make test`.
+To test with Valgrind use `make test-valgrind`.